Madhusudhan-2/Electronics-Project/Smart Electric Fence with Animal Detection/README.md

-# 🛡️ Smart Electric Fence using ESP32
+# 🛡️ Smart Electric Fence and Animal Detection using ESP32

 An IoT-based Smart Electric Fence system developed using ESP32 that detects unauthorized fence disturbances and immediately generates an alert.
 The project demonstrates real-time monitoring, embedded system programming, sensor interfacing, and security applications.